 If you’re like me, a sucker for light n’ fluffy mashed potatoes, you wanna use good old russets.
 These high-starch potatoes are quite dry, when boiled, but absorbs all the goodies (butter, milk, etc) in to yield rich and flavorful mashed potatoes.

 I cut the potatoes into a medium chunks to speed up the cooking.
 This also helps to release some of its starch during cooking, which aids to achieve that fluffy texture.
 And most importantly make sure to salt the water, and maybe drop a bay leaf.

 Forget about the mixers, blenders and food processor!
 Those high-speed tools overwork the potato starches, creating glue-y, starchy thick puree.
 Far from what we’re after!
 Just grab the trusty potato masher and slowly and gently mash the potatoes into light and fluffy goodness!

-If you’re freezing the leftovers, I recommend freezing them in small portion sizes by placing a cup or so rounds on a baking sheet lined with parchment paper, or silicone mat.
+- If you’re freezing the leftovers, I recommend freezing them in small portion sizes by placing a cup or so rounds on a baking sheet lined with parchment paper, or silicone mat.
 And then transfer the frozen pre-portioned mashed potatoes into a freezer bags.
 It’s easier to thaw this way.
 Make sure the mashed potato is fully cooled before freezing!

 Then you wanna add a bit more butter and milk and fluff it up with a potato masher.
 And I promise, you’ll get rich and fluffy mashed potatoes as if you just whip them up.

-I noticed that when the mashed potato is just thawed and hasn’t been thoroughly heated, it’s super grainy and icky.
+Again I noticed that when the mashed potato is just thawed and hasn’t been thoroughly heated, it’s super grainy and icky.
 But once you bring it to a piping hot and fluff it up with some butter and milk, the texture changes back to smooth and fluffy.
 Yep, that’s the trick!

 Wowsa, that was a long post.
 High five to those who’re still with me. ✋

 Make-Ahead Roasted Garlic Mashed Potato

-- 1 head of garlic, roasted
+- 1 head of garlic roasted

 - 1 bay leaf